-A Master Administrator can configure and enable SSO for him or herself and for other users.
+A Master Administrator can configure and enable SSO for themselves or for other users.
 In the process of setting up SSO, we recommend that the Master Administrator create an SSO Admin – a dedicated user who has permission to access the SSO configuration.
-SSO is never enabled for the SSO Admin so he can always sign in to the account with his Keepit credentials.
+SSO is never enabled for the SSO Admin meaning this user can always sign in to the account with Keepit credentials.
 This will ensure that the Master Administrator and other users will not get locked out of their account in case SSO is configured incorrectly or an SSO certificate expires.
 For a step-by-step guide, see: Create an SSO Admin role

-Keepit supports only Service Provider Initiated (SP-initiated) SSO, not Identity Provider Initiated (IdP-initiated) SSO.
-This means that it is possible to successfully sign in to Keepit with SSO only through our system (using https://dk-co.keepit.com/ or a link to one of our other environments).
-It is not possible to sign in to Keepit with SSO using a web application in the identity provider's SSO page (e.g., using https://myapps.microsoft.com/).
+Keepit supports both Service Provider Initiated (SP-initiated) SSO and Identity Provider Initiated (IdP-initiated) SSO.
+This means that it is possible to sign in to Keepit with SSO through our system (using https://dk-co.keepit.com/desktop/#/signin or a link to one of our other environments) or by using a web application on the Identity Provider's SSO page (e.g., using https://myapps.microsoft.com/).

 Before you configure SSO in Keepit, you must configure SSO with your identity provider.

 If you are using Microsoft Azure AD as your identity provider, see: Set up SSO using Azure AD as identity provider